igrishaev/farseer/README.md

 throw exceptions to get an appropriate RPC response.

 Then RPC handler catches an exception, it gets the data using the `ex-data` function.
-Then it looks for some special fields to componse the response.
+Then it looks for some special fields to compose the response.
 Namely, these fields are:

 - `:rpc/code`: a number representing the error.
-When specified, it becomes the `code` field of the error reponse.
+When specified, it becomes the `code` field of the error response.

 - `:rpc/message`: a string explaining the error.
 Becomes the `message` field of the error response.